roman-milk/roman-milk.github.io/rileys-bar.md

+===

- ****** Riley's Bar Ch.
-05 ****** byJust_Plain_Bob© It was three days before I saw Marge again.
+It was three days before I saw Marge again.
 It was a Friday night and I was out on the dance floor with Betsy when Marge and Susan came in.
 They sat down in a booth and as soon as the song ended I walked Betsy back to the table and then headed for the booth where Marge and Susan were sitting.

  As I walked up Marge slid over and patted the spot next to her.
 I slid in next to her and looked over at Susan.
 I already knew from what Marge had told me that as far as Susan was concerned our threesome wasn't likely to happen, but I wanted to get a dig in.
 I was just a little pissed that Susan had hidden from me the fact that she was married.
 If she and Leslie were as tight as Marge had led me to believe then Susan would have known how I felt about that.
 So I said: